Ashutosh-3601/ashutosh-3601.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Not so important details about me
 ---

-My name is Akshat Jain.
+Hi there!
+My name is Ashutosh Raj.
 I have the following qualities:

-- I can code (Kinda)
+- I can code. (but breaks a lotsssssssssss of working code hehe :p)
-- I'm cool.
+- I am from India.
+(Isn't that obivious)
+- I have lots of money.
+I can even buy <> .
+(Just kidding, its joke :( )

 What else do you need?

 ### My History

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Lazy to write this shit.
+Send food.